A person on jog clutching their hip in pain

 During the consultation, they will:

-• Conduct a Physical Examination: Assess the range of motion, strength, and tenderness in the hip area.
+- Conduct a Physical Examination: Assess the hip area’s range of motion, strength, and tenderness.

-• Develop a Treatment Plan: A tailored treatment plan will be outlined, which may include rest, physical therapy, etc.
+- Develop a Treatment Plan: A tailored treatment plan will be outlined, which may include rest, physical rehabilitation, etc.

 Non-Invasive Treatments